 The sprawling fingers of Sulawesi give this island over 6,000 km of coastline, against which laps warm water rich in marine life.
 The dramatic topography continues offshore, with abyssal trenches and sheer drop-offs right up against the shoreline.
-Once you've dived here - usually at Bunaken and Lembeh - you will understand the enthusiasm of frequent visitors, many of who claim that there is nowhere else on earth that offers such diverse and exciting underwater experiences.
+Once you've dived here - usually at a resort in Bunaken and Lembeh - you will understand the enthusiasm of frequent visitors, many of who claim that there is nowhere else on earth that offers such diverse and exciting underwater experiences.

 Given the enormous number and variety of dive sites so near to the shore, Sulawesi is quite possibly one of the best resort diving destinations in the world.
 There is a huge choice of highly affordable accommodations to stay in and only a few liveaboards.
-This shows how North Sulawesi is best suited to dive resorts.
-You can explore the waters around this celebrated island from the comfort of one of our selected resorts:

 Just to the east of Manado is the magical muck dive wonderland of the Lembeh Strait, with its seemingly endless promises of discovery of rare and unusual critters.
 If you've ever watched a National Geographic documentary on some strange underwater creature and wondered where it was filmed, well the chances are high that it was filmed here!